Saint-Eugène-Sainte-Cécile

+In 1983 the entire church was designated as French historical monument.

+Saint-Eugène's liturgy each Sunday includes both a traditional mass, and a Solemn High Mass sung in Latin.

 History

 The parish of Saint-Eugène was created in 1854 to serve the growing population of the Faubourg Poissonnière district, at the time considered a suburb of Paris.
 The parish was entrusted to Abbé Coquand.
 The abbé helped finance the construction of the parish church on a piece of land which he owned.
 He specified that the style should reflect that of the 13th century, a time in the history of Christianity idealised by the 19th-century French Romantic movement.
 In order to minimize the cost of construction and maximize the interior space on the relatively small site, the abbé also suggested an iron-framed construction, which had hitherto only been used for industrial buildings.